Health Products from the Beehive

 In addition to glucose and fructose, honey contains a large array of nutrients like its sister products from the hive, including vitamin A, C, D, E, K and the complete line of B-complex vitamins, minerals, amino acids, betacarotene and antioxidants.
 As J.S.
 Taylor notes in the book “Power of the Beehive”, “Bee pollen and propolis enzymes are present in even the purest of raw honey.
 These possess anti-viral and antibacterial properties that work from within the honey to sterilize wounds and assist healing.”
 The list of known nutritional benefits from honey keeps growing.

-The Natural Shopper provides three products that incorporate the benefits of honey with royal jelly, propolis and bee pollen.
-Our Royal Jelly provides the benefits of both products, while using honey to prolong the life of royal jelly and eliminating the need for refrigeration.
+The Natural Shopper provides three products that incorporate all of the benefits of bee products.
 Total Bee Plus combines all four products from the hive to provide a powerful nutritional boost to your diet.

 Reap the benefits from the work of thousands of honeybees by taking bee products daily, and you may just be increasing your overall state of health.